shuai-xu/flink/docs/dev/table/sourceSinks.md

 ### Configuring a Rowtime Attribute

-[Rowtime attributes](streaming.html#event-time) are attributes of type `TIMESTAMP` and handled in a unified way in stream and batch queries.
+[Rowtime attributes](streaming.html#event-time) are attributes of type `ROWTIME_INDICATOR` and handled in a unified way in stream and batch queries.

-A table schema field of type `SQL_TIMESTAMP` can be declared as rowtime attribute by specifying
+A table schema field of type `ROWTIME_INDICATOR` can be declared as rowtime attribute by specifying

 * the name of the field,
 * a `TimestampExtractor` that computes the actual value for the attribute (usually from one or more other attributes), and